fadhli00/DetectionLab/phase-1/README.md

 | vmbr2 | LAN 2 |
 | vmbr3 | LAN 3 |

 Virtual machines are connected only to the bridge that matches their intended role.
-This prevents accidental cross-network access and reinforces the idea that segmentation isn’t just a firewall concept—it’s layered.
+This prevents accidental cross-network access and reinforces the idea that segmentation isn’t just a firewall concept it’s layered.

 ---